OpenDCU/RaspberryPi/GettingStarted.md

     ```

 ##Working headless
+{ ***This section needs updating*** }

-The way I work is to mount the image file in linux and hack /etc/networking/interfaces to configure a static address for the eth0, and plug it in to the ehternet port on my laptop.
+The way I used to work was to mount the image file in linux and hack /etc/networking/interfaces to configure a static address for the eth0, and plug it in to the ehternet port on my laptop.
 I use wireless to connect my laptop to the outside world and an extra wired ethernet adaptor to connect the pi to the main ethernet.

 pi stuff:
 ```